 ‘Wararack’ is the Dja Dja Wurrung word for silver wattle.
 Among traditional uses, the sap of the wararack can be used as glue.
 The word was gifted by Uncle Rick Nelson and Aunty Julie McHale to represent the binding of people with Country and with each other.

 Valuing First Nations knowledge and leadership, listening to and caring for our unique natural environment and ensuring our processes leave no one behind, are foundational values our community expressed in 2019 – when we urged local council to act immediately and decisively on climate.

 A trigger for deep change

 In 2019 the Mount Alexander Shire council convened a Climate Change Forum and invited all in the community to advise them on whether or not to declare a climate emergency.

 LISTEN to this extract from Endgame Podcast for what happened next…

 In 2020 council convened a local think tank of community members to review the Climate Change Forum submissions, and develop a strategy to address concerns and reflect shared values.
 This work produced the Wararacks’ regeneration goals and vision for a project-based approach to achieving them.

 The Castlemaine Institute then took over stewardship of the project and led its development as a Community Climate Transition Plan, launching as The Wararack Initiatives in 2021.

 Over 2022 the task of steering the project fell to a small group of volunteers.
-This group redrafted the Community Transition Plan and reimagined the project as a coalition, renaming it The Wararack.
+This group redrafted the Community Transition Plan, launched the project website and reimagined the project as a coalition, renaming it The Wararack.